Stape

 2.2 Existing user with no active sessions

-2.2.1 If consent to analytics cookies was not granted, I used Stape User ID power-up to add user ID in sGTM request headers.
+2.2.1 If consent to analytics cookies was not granted, we used Stape User ID power-up to add user ID in sGTM request headers.

 Write user data based on Stape User ID in Firestore